IKoshelev/VolvoWroclawConf2025/README.md

 This repository showcases how to make a web-page that act as an application, a [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/What_is_a_progressive_web_app) that can be installed on desktops and mobile devices and has capabilities comparable to a native applications.

-This is targeted at young software developers who want to make a useful or fun web / mobile application but are drowning in the abundance of technological choice, struggling to decide between multiple viable solutions for every problem.
+This is targeted at young software developers who already know basics of programming: at least 1 modern programming language, a general idea of databases and maybe some HTML, now they want to make a useful or fun web / mobile application but are drowning in the abundance of technological choice, struggling to decide between multiple viable solutions for every problem.
+Experienced devs can also benefit if they are looking for fast app prototyping options.

 The app is made with minimal resource overhead in mind (with one notable exception).
 The goal is to make a prototype as quickly as possible, skipping any non-essential step and taking every possible shortcut.
 This application is built for rapid deployment to modern cloud for less than 5$ per month.